Administration → Additional Information → General Features → Modifying Urgency, Impact, and Priority

 An item's Priority determines the sequence in which it will be addressed.
 High priority items should be addressed quickly and escalated up the organizational hierarchy, if necessary.
 Lower priority items can be addressed in a less urgent manner, and they should not be re-prioritized to expedite their resolution.

 ITIL defines priority as being based on the impact to the business and the urgency for which the resolution is required by the user or business.
 In other words, impact is a measure of how business critical the incident is and urgency is the speed required to resolve the incident.
-SSM automatically determines priority after you have selected the impact and urgency for an item.
+Service Manager automatically determines priority after you have selected the impact and urgency for an item.

 The following table explains how the priority is determined based on impact and urgency: